-rine specific year for payment or estimated claims payable, accrued vacation and sick leave pay, accrued workers compensation and other postemployment benefits obligation is not practicable to determine.
+The specific year for payment of estimated claims payatile, accruded vacation and stok leave pay, accruded workers compensation and other postemployment benefits obligation is not practicable to determine.

-[2] Includes the Moscone Center Expansion Project Lease Revenue Refunding Bonds Series 2008-1 & 2 which bears interest at a weekly rate.
+Includes the Moscone Center Expansion Project Lease Revenue Refunding Bonds Series 2008-1 & 2 which bears interest at a weekly rate.
 The rate as of June 30, 2009 was 0.25%, and together with liquidity fee of 0.750% and remarketing fee of 0.0725%, was used to project the interest payment in this table.